sjtrimble/angular/aio/content/getting-started/index.md

 Following the mental model of HTML, components have state being given to them.
 This is accomplished by binding to the property of a component or HTML element.

-*JAF: Not sure I understand the lead-in.
-You can bind a property so that whenever the value changes in the component, that new value appears on the screen.
-Should we mention two-way data binding?*
+*JAF: Not sure I understand this lead-in.
+You can bind a property so that whenever the value changes in the component, that new value appears on the screen.*

 <aio-gs-property-binding></aio-gs-property-binding>